-Correct: The subjects included English, algebra, and history.
+Correct: The subjects included the following: English algebra history.

+A colon isn't the only alternative to a comma in a list.
+Here are your options in order of effectiveness.
+Task 1: Write a Draft . . .
+Task 1.
+Write a Draft . . .
+Task 1-Write a Draft . . .
+Task 1, Write a Draft . . .
 Comma (,) Serial commas-MCPS style preference is to use a comma before the conjunctions and and or in a series of three or more words, phrases, or clauses.
 It contributes to clarity and ease of reading.
-Example: The teachers were from elementary, middle, and high schools.
+Example: The teachers were from several elementary, middle, and high schools.
 Place a comma after numerals signifying thousands, except when reference is made to temperature or year or test scores.
 Examples:

 1,850 students 4600 degrees the year 2011 a 1600 SAT score Introductory words such as including namely, i.e., and e.g., should be preceded by a comma.
 Example: Everyone is invited to the reception, including family and friends.
 When listing names with titles, punctuate as follows: Robert Smith, principal, Northwood High School; Dorothy Rhodes, assistant principal, Southwood Elementary School.
 Place commas after both the city and state in a sentence.
 Example: He moved to Milwaukee, Wisconsin, to start a new job.
 When writing a date, place a comma after the day and after the year.
-Example: July 4, 1776, is the date the Declaration of Independence was signed.
+Example: July 4, 1776, is the day when the Declaration of Independence was signed.
 Do not place a comma between the month and year when the day is not mentioned.
 Example: He graduated in May 1994.

 Use a comma to separate an introductory phrase or clause from a main clause.
 Example: When she moved to the country, she began to write more.
 Use the comma if its omission would slow comprehension.
 Example: On the square below, the students gathered.
 When a conjunction such as and, but, or for links two clauses that could stand alone as separate sentences, use a comma before the conjunction.
-Example: He wanted to go to the party, but he did not feel well.
-Do not use a comma between a person's name and Jr., Sr., or a Roman numeral such as III.
+Example: He wanted to go to the party, but he did not feel well Do not use a comma between a person's name and Jr., Sr., or a Roman numeral such as III.
 Examples:

-Martin Luther King Jr.

-John Thompson III was the coach of the Georgetown University basketball team.
-However, the title Esq. is preceded by a comma and is never used in conjunction with another title.
+Martin Luther King Jr. John Thompson III was the coach of the Georgetown University basketball team.
+Note: Always defer to writing the person's name according to their preference.
+However, the ztitle Esq. is preceded by a comma and is never used in conjunction with another title.
 Example: Tom Escobar, Esq., not Mr. Tom Escobar, Esq.
 Use a comma between two identical words.
 Example: The way it is, is important to our students.
-An appositive is a word or phrase that emphatically confirms the word or phrase before it.
-Don't forget the second comma when setting off appositives or interrupters: Appositive Incorrect: The caller, a man from California wouldn't leave his name.
+Use a comma after the following abbreviations: Inc. and Ltd. Example: Environmental Management Group, Inc., and PLS, Ltd., are two well-known companies.
+Example of Comma Use Use a comma to set off words that address someone directly (a direct address).
+Examples: